 With a strong commitment to the Word of God, our denominational family has always wrestled with and leaned into how best to apply the truths of their faith in their current cultural context.
 Today it is no different.
 It is clear that the fruit of our deep commitment and heartfelt devotion to Jesus is one of compassion, mercy, and justice as we engage the world around us. and our hope is that as we do, the Kingdom of God will be made more and more evident on Earth as it is in Heaven.

-The Vital Call of Youth Ministry to Partner and Support Parents
+Growing With: The Vital Call of Youth Ministry to Partner and Support Parents

 Youth ministries can only succeed through strong partnerships with parents and caregivers.
 Growing With is a valuable new resource based on cutting-edge research that empowers parents to help their teenage and young adult children build their faith, grow in love for God, and cherish the church.
 Kara Powell, coauthor of Growing With, will join us for a webinar conversation to explore the overarching findings and recommended strategies of the research.
 She will also encourage youth workers with practical guidance on strengthening their partnerships with parents.

 Teaching Biblical Sexuality in Youth Ministry